 - Don’t engage in elaborate good-bye routines when leaving the house; have keys ready by the door or in a bag so you can exit quickly.

 - Give a favourite toy or treat to the cat just before you leave so that she’ll associate your leaving with something positive.

 - When returning home, ignore the cat for 10-15 minutes, especially if she demands attention.
 Wait until she’s calm and then provide affection.

 - If the cat engages in undesirable behaviour such as house soiling or scratching furniture while you’re out, don’t yell or punish her, as this will make stress-induced behaviours worse.

-It can be helpful to engage in a few fake departures to stop the cat panicking whenever she sees you getting ready to leave.
-Put on your coat and go out for a minute or two, then come back, varying the length of these excursions until the cat learns that not every leave-taking means you’ll be gone for many hours.
+- A few fake departures can be helpful for teaching the cat not to panic whenever she sees you getting ready to leave.
+Put on your coat and go out for a minute or two, then come back, varying the length of these excursions until the cat learns that not every leave-taking means you’ll be gone for hours or days.